 The definition of Intellectual Property - or "I.P." is simple.
 I.P. is any material that is original.
-Meaning, if you write a book from your own experiences, or as a novel, or a children's book - or maybe you have written song lyrics, or poetry - or even an 'employee manual' or some sort of management guidebook.
+Meaning, if you write a book from your own experiences, or a novel, or a children's book - or maybe you have written song lyrics, or poetry - or even a 'manual' of some sort or type of guidebook.
 Anything that you have written yourself ~ is considered original ~ and Intellectual Property.
 This is according to the U.S. Copyright and Trademark Offices.

 Global Publishing House © 2003-2017 | All Rights Reserved.